Canadian International School (Bengaluru): World language programme

 As an English medium school, CIS offers world language options such as French, Spanish, Hindi, and Mandarin.
 In addition to world language options, CIS offers mother tongue language in both French and Japanese to those students who qualify.
 CIS also supports non-native speaks through their EAL (English as additional language) program.

 Affiliations

-In 2019, CIS joined the Common Ground Collaborative as a member school and created its Definition of Learning.
-Learning at CIS is transformative process that leads to conceptual understanding, demonstration of competencies through application, and development of character as seen through the CIS Core Values.
+In 2019, CIS joined the Common Ground Collaborative as a member school.
 CIS is also a member of EARCOS, East Asia Regional Council of Schools.
 In 2019, CIS founded BAASC (Bangalore Activities and Athletics School Conference), with 4 member schools, to promote interschool athletics among students in of International Schools in Bangalore.

 Remote Learning

 In March 2020, in response to the worldwide Covid-19 pandemic, CIS immediately moved from in-person classes to a complete remote learning platform to complete the academic year as well as equip students to effectively navigate the transition.
 CIS hosted India’s first drive through graduation for grade 12 grade students.